AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 If Real-Time CDP audiences are not being displayed in Commerce, it could be due to:

+- Invalid connection
 - Incorrect authentication type selected in the **Data Connection** configuration page
 - Insufficient privileges on generated token

-The following two sections describe how to troubleshoot either case.
+The following sections describe how to troubleshoot these issues.

-### Validating the connection
+### Validate the connection

-To validate the credentials and the response from AEP, the next command can be used:
+To validate the credentials and the response from Adobe Experience Platform, run the following command:

 ```bash
 bin/magento audiences:config:status
 ```

-This command will return connection status and can be paired with `-v` flag to provide extra verbosity:
+This command returns the connection status.
+Add the `-v` flag to provide extra verbosity:

 ```
 ./bin/magento audiences:config:status -v
 ```

-With extra verbosity:
+For example:

 ```
 +----------------------------------+---------------+---------------------------------------------+---------------------------------------------------------+--------------+